AlexOsokin97/Titanic_casuality_proj/README.md

 # Titanic Passenger Survival Estimator: Project Overview #
 **Was the survival of some Titanic's passengers a mere coincidence?
 Or there were certain conditions that had major role in deciding the passanger's fate?**

 ***As we all know Titanic was one of the most shocking world tragedy of the 19th century.
 The Titanic was the largest passenger ship ever built at the time which had around 4000 passengers on board including crew members, engineers, staff and common folk.
 That ship was in-fact so big that it looked unsinkable but, on April 14th, 1912 the unthinkable happened.
 The Titanic hit an iceberg and sunk in the early morning of April 15th, 1912.
 That incident had many casualties from little children to wealthy business men but, it also had many survivors.
-So as a Data Scientist I decided to research that tragedy and find out WHO had survived and WHY***
+So as a Data Scientist I decided to research that tragedy and find out WHO had survived and WHY.***

 ***I managed to get a dataset of the Titanic's passengers with over 1000 passengers.
 Unfortunately, some data was missing and the dataset wasn't properly orginized.
 By using many mathematical, statistical and programming techniques I cleaned the dataset and made it readable.
 Also, I looked up and used other techniques which were better/worse than the original.***